Endicott Peabody: New Hampshire

 In 1983, he moved to Hollis, New Hampshire, where he ran unsuccessfully for local and statewide political office several times, including for the U.S. Senate in 1986 against the Republican incumbent, Warren Rudman.

 In 1992, Peabody ran again for vice president by competing in the New Hampshire vice-presidential primary, where he won with 59.7% of the vote.
 However, the primary is non-binding, and, at the prerogative of the presidential nominee, Bill Clinton of Arkansas, the vice-presidential nomination eventually went to Al Gore of Tennessee.
 Clinton and Gore subsequently won the general election.

 Also in 1992, Peabody ran for a seat in the New Hampshire House of Representatives, but he came in third place with 20.7% of the vote.

 Peabody died from leukemia in Hollis in 1997, aged 77.
 His remains were interred in Groton, Massachusetts.

 Family

-On June 24, 1944, Peabody married Barbara Welch "Toni" Gibbons (1922-2012), a native of Bermuda, the elder daughter of Morris Gibbons, a member of the Parliament of Bermuda, and his wife, the former Maude Madge Welch.
+On June 24, 1944, Peabody married Barbara Welch "Toni" Gibbons (1922-2012), a native of Bermuda.
+She was the elder daughter of Morris Gibbons, a member of the Parliament of Bermuda, and his wife, Maude Madge Welch.
 Peabody and his wife had a daughter, Barbara, and two sons, Robert and Endicott Jr.

 Peabody's sister, Marietta Peabody Tree, represented the United States on the United Nations Commission on Human Rights.